What is debt settlement?

 Can you file for bankruptcy after a debt settlement?

 Yes, you can file for bankruptcy at any time.
-Debtors may not be able to keep up with monthly payments even after settling a portion of their debt.
-When debt overwhelms your finances, filing for bankruptcy may be the right choice.
+If you can’t keep up with monthly payments after settling your debt, filing for bankruptcy may be the right choice.

 Can I take out a loan after a debt settlement?

 Yes, you’re eligible to take out a loan, get a credit card or apply for other credit products after a debt settlement.
-However, a lender may view you as a high-risk borrower if they see a debt settlement on your credit report, and they may give you a higher interest rate accordingly.
+However, it may be harder to qualify for credit as a lender will likely see you as a high-risk borrower.
+If they do extend you credit, they’ll likely give you a higher interest rate.

 How long does bankruptcy stay on your credit report?

 A Chapter 13 bankruptcy typically stays on your credit report for seven years after filing, while a Chapter 7 bankruptcy typically stays on your credit report for 10 years after filing.
-But the impacts that these filings have on your credit score and ability to get approved for new credit diminish over time.
+Filing for Chapter 13 may be worth it if you're concerned with your score, but the negative impacts of both types of bankruptcy diminish over time.

 Bottom line

-If you're having trouble meeting your monthly payments, settling your debts or filing for bankruptcy may be right for you.
+If you're having trouble making payments, settling your debt or filing for bankruptcy may be right for you.
 Debt settlement involves negotiating to reduce the amount of debt you owe, and it can be done at any time with one or more of your creditors.
 Bankruptcy is a legal process in which some of your debts may be discharged, though you may also be required to liquidate certain assets to pay creditors or reorganize your debts into a new repayment plan.

-While these maneuvers offer financial relief, they both have consequences that can last for years.
-Before pursuing either strategy, consult with a nonprofit credit counseling agency or bankruptcy attorney to get their professional advice.
+While both debt settlement and bankruptcy offer financial relief, they have consequences that can last for years.
+Before pursuing either strategy, consult with a credit counseling agency or bankruptcy attorney to get their professional advice.

 Article sources